 But if you only want to do Mount High West hike and want to start from the Peak Tower and Peak Gallery area, then hike clockwise on the circular path.
 The short hike takes 16 minutes.

-This is the easiest way to start your High West Hike.
+This is the easiest way to start hiking up to the High West peak.

-2. Start High West hike from Kennedy Town MTR Station and hike Lung Fu Shan via Pinewood Battery and Hatton Road
+2. Start High West hike from HKU MTR Station and hike Lung Fu Shan via Pinewood Battery and Hatton Road